aws/aws-cdk/.github/PULL_REQUEST_TEMPLATE.md

  * `chore(module): <title> ` won't appear in changelog
  * `build(module): <title>` won't appear in changelog
 - [ ] __Title format__: Title uses lower case and doesn't end with a period
-- [ ] __Breaking change?__: Description ends with: `BREAKING CHANGE: <one
+- [ ] __Breaking change?__: Last paragraph of description is: `BREAKING
-line which describes exactly what changed and how to achieve similar behavior after the change>`
+  CHANGE: <describe exactly what changed and how to achieve similar behavior + link to documentation/gist/issue if more details are required>`
 - [ ] __References__: Indicate issues fixed via: `Fixes #xxx` or `Closes #xxx`

 ----